Nhungvoooo/nhung/content/pages/experience.md

         price: Business Development Intern
         details: 'Dec, 2022 - Dec 2023'
         description: >+

+          As a Business Development professional in the logistics sector, I focus on identifying growth opportunities and building strategic partnerships that enhance operational efficiency and drive revenue.
+          With a strong understanding of supply chain dynamics, I develop innovative solutions tailored to meet client needs and market demands.

-          *   Conduct comprehensive market research to identify new business opportunities and emerging trends in the logistics industry.
+          Conduct comprehensive market research to identify new business opportunities and emerging trends in the logistics industry.